danabnormal/Switching-Audio-Devices-in-Steam-Big-Picture/README.md

 If you know what you're doing you'll be able to make this cleaner (a single script that switches between two devices, embedding the command itself in the Steam game negating the need for scripts etc) but this should just do for most people.

+## TLDR
+* Install the PowerShell package `AudioDeviceCmdlets` with the command `Install-Module -Name AudioDeviceCmdlets` in an administrator PowerShell window.
+* Use the command `Get-AudioDevice -list | Format-Table` to find the names of the appropriate audio devices.
+* Create a PowerShell script containing the command `(Get-AudioDevice -list | Where-Object Name -like ("YOURDEVICENAMEHERE") | Set-AudioDevice)` where `YOURDEVICENAMEHERE` is the name of the device you want to switch to.
+* Add a non-Steam game to your library pointing to `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe` and set the `Launch Options` to the location of your PowerShell script.

 ## INSTRUCTIONS
 All the following should be done on your 'host' machine (the one that you stream games from, not to).